meandor/jungle/README.md

-# jungle
+# Jungle
-Hadoop infrastructure setup on AWS
+Hadoop infrastructure setup on AWS.
+This will setup 4 ec2 instances.

+One will be the master, the other will be worker nodes connected to the master.